andreanisme/andreanisme-v1/source/_posts/2013-08-08-backing-up-my-ipod-nano.markdown

 - macbook pro
 ---

-At the Eid holiday this time I had enough time to finish some work that I have not been completed because of busy work.
+At the Eid holiday this time I have enough time to finish some work that I have not been completed because of busy work.

 In addition to completing *andreanisme.net* with Octopress as I described in [my previous post](http://andreanisme.net/general/olleh-dlrow/).
 I intend to revive the 5th Generation iPod Nano that I get from the [affiliate links in 2009](http://blog.andreanisme.com/archives/461).
 Wait a minute, why be revived?
 I did not bring my iPod when I decided to Jakarta to work (about 6 months ago).
 And after in Jakarta, I miss with my iPod and I thought to bring it to Jakarta after I returned home on the Eid holiday.